 If you know the host or hostess well, consider a gift that evokes a memory of time you spent with them.
-For example, if you both enjoy the same types of entertainment, the hostess will probably appreciate a DVD, CD, or tickets to an event.
+For example, if you both enjoy the same types of entertainment, the hostess will probably appreciate a DVD, CD, or tickets to a concert or other event.
 However, if you don’t know his or her personal taste, consider a bouquet of flowers or a gift basket with items most people enjoy.

 Use discretion when selecting the gift.
 You want to avoid anything that could potentially offend the host or hostess.
 For instance, you wouldn’t want to give a tray of sausage and cheese to a vegan, no matter how much you enjoy that type of food.
 This gift is for the party giver, not you.

 Remember that you don’t need to bust your budget and give something elaborate.